-Weight Logger is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Weight Logger is compatible with Snow Leopard (10.6) and higher.

 Weight Logger helps adults (and youth) track their weight and keep a log of body fat, sugar readings, diet, exercise, etc. Short, medium and long term weight trends are displayed.
 Progress is compared to user's personal weight goal and to an "ideal weight" based on user's height (for adults) or age (for youth).
 Weight Logger is $10 shareware.
 This application may be tried in Demo Mode for up to ten launches before registration is required.

 Above is the Members Accounts Window which you see when you first launch Weight Logger.

 Above, you see Papa Bear setting up his account.
 Height may be entered in feet and inches or just in inches.
 The inches field may use a decimal.
 Papa has decided to use a password (one to five lowercase letters).
 The password is shown as typed; after this, the password will be shown as bullets.
 When Papa clicks on the "OK" button, the account is added to the table.

 If a password is used, the user must confirm his password.
 The password will be needed to access the account.
 Note that the the password is now masked.